acl-org/acl-anthology/bin/fixedcase/README.md

 2. Generate `truelist-phrasal-auto` by running `train_phrasal.py import/*.xml`.
 3. Create `truelist` by curating the two lists above.
 4. For each XML file, run `protect.py <infile> <outfile>`.
-This marks every fixed-case title word with the tag `<fixed-case>`.
+This marks every fixed-case uppercase sequences in title words with the tag `<fixed-case>`.
+   Any existing `<fixed-case>` tags are retained.

-Fixed-caseness is determined by these rules:
+Fixed-caseness is determined by this decision list:

+1. If a full title has a case-insensitive match in `special-case-titles`, only the capitalized characters in the `special-case-titles` entry are fixed-case.
+   This handles titles which contain stylistic all-caps in the XML.
-1. If a multiword phrase (ignoring hyphens) appears in `truelist`, it is fixed-case.
+2. If a multiword phrase (ignoring hyphens) appears in `truelist`, it is fixed-case.
 Phrases are matched greedily from left to right.
-2. If a word appears in `truelist`, it is fixed-case.
+3. If a word appears in `truelist`, it is fixed-case.
-3. Unless the title is in all caps (i.e. >50% of the words are all-uppercase), any word with a capital letter in a non-initial position (e.g., "TextTiling", "QA") is fixed-case.
+4. Any word with a capital letter in a non-initial position (e.g., "TextTiling", "QA") is fixed-case.
+5. The French contracted forms "L’" and "D’" are not fixed-case.
+6. Any tokenized word consisting of a single uppercase letter other than "A", or a single uppercase letter plus ".", is fixed-case.
-4. If one of a short list of adjectival modifiers including "North" and "Modern" precedes a fixed-case word, optionally separated by a hyphen, the modifier is also fixed-case.
-(See `amodifiers` in `protect.py`.)
+7. If one of a short list of adjectival modifiers including "North" and "Modern" precedes a fixed-case word, optionally separated by a hyphen, the modifier is also fixed-case.
+(See `amodifiers` in `common.py`.)
-5. If one of a short list of noun descriptors including "Island" and "University" immediately follows a fixed-case word, or precedes it separated by "of", the descriptor is also fixed-case.
-(See `ndescriptors` in `protect.py`.)
+8. If one of a short list of noun descriptors including "Island" and "University" immediately follows a fixed-case word, or precedes it separated by "of", the descriptor is also fixed-case.
+(See `ndescriptors` in `common.py`.)
-5. If a title starts with a single word set off by a colon or dash, the first word is fixed-case unless the word appears in an English lexicon as all-lowercase.
+9. If a title starts with a single word set off by a colon or dash, the first word is fixed-case unless the word appears in an English lexicon as an all-lowercase lemma.
-6. Otherwise, the word is not fixed-case.
+10. Otherwise, the word is not fixed-case.

 Examples: